neow3j/neow3j/README.md

 > **Note:** The devpack and compiler are only available for Neo N3.
 Thus, Java cannot be used to compile smart contracts that are compatible with Neo Legacy.

-For help on how to compile a smart contract, check out the documentation about the neow3j compiler on [neow3j.io](https://neow3j.io/#/smart_contract_development/compilation?id=compilation).

 ## Donate :moneybag:

 Help the development of neow3j by donating to the following addresses: